|A Pilot Study of the Creighton Model System of Natural Family Planning in a Subpopulation of Women in Enugu, South-East Nigeria|

 |Ijeoma Ezeome1, Margaret Iloanusi2, Samuel Obi1|

-2Niger Foundation Hospital and Diagnostic Centre, , Obstetrics & Gynaecology, Enugu, Nigeria
+2Niger Foundation Hospital and Diagnostic Centre, Department of Obstetrics and Gynecology, Enugu, Nigeria

-Objective: 16% of Nigerian women have an unmet need for FP, their reasons being fear of contraceptive side effects and religious beliefs.
+Objectives: Sixteen percent of Nigerian women have an unmet need for family planning (FP) as a result of the fear of contraceptive side effects and religious beliefs.
 Increasing the range of accessible contraceptives, especially addition of fertility awareness options is likely to reduce unmet need.
-This study sought to assess the factors influencing the use of the CrMS of natural family planning and its effectiveness in a subpopulation of women in Enugu, Southeast Nigeria.
+This study sought to assess the factors influencing the use of the Creighton model system (CrMS) of natural family planning (NFP) and its effectiveness in a subpopulation of women in Enugu, Southeast Nigeria.

-Materials and Methods: This was a cross-sectional descriptive study involving all consenting women attending the FPC of a private hospital, through a structured questionnaire and information from Follow-up form of each consenting client.
-Data analysis was done using SPSS version 17 and results expressed in descriptive statistics of frequency and percentage.
+Materials and Methods: This was a cross-sectional descriptive study involving all consenting women attending the family planning clinic (FPC) of a private hospital, through a structured questionnaire and information from follow-up (FU) form of each consenting client.
+Data analysis was done using SPSS version 17.0 and results were expressed in descriptive statistics of frequency and percentage.

-Conclusion: Roman Catholicism and high motivation were factors influencing the use of this FP model.
-For couples who can learn the method, the CrMS of family planning is an effective option for regulating family size.
+Conclusions: Roman Catholicism and high motivation were factors influencing the use of this FP model.
+For couples who can learn the method, the CrMS of FP is an effective option for regulating family size

 Cite By, Google Scholar